Oracle TopLink

 Oracle TopLink is a mapping and persistence framework for Java developers.
 TopLink is produced by Oracle and is a part of Oracle's OracleAS, WebLogic, and OC4J servers.
 It is an object-persistence and object-transformation framework.
 TopLink provides development tools and run-time functionalities that ease the development process and help increase functionality.
 Persistent object-oriented data is stored in relational databases which helps build high-performance applications.
 Storing data in either XML (Extensible Markup Language) or relational databases is made possible by transforming it from object-oriented data.

-A rich user-interface is possible on TopLink with the help of TopLink Mapping Workbench.
-This Mapping Workbench makes it possible to carry out the following with ease.
+A user-interface is possible on TopLink with the help of TopLink Mapping Workbench.
+This Mapping Workbench makes it possible to carry out the following.